Professional wrestling match types: Barbed Wire Ring Rope match

-A barbed wire ring rope match or no rope barbed wire match is a match where the ring ropes are replaced with barbed wire.
+A barbed wire ring rope match or no rope barbed wire match is a hardcore match where the ring ropes are replaced with barbed wire.
 There are four known ways to prop up barbed wire in place of ring ropes: with three strands of barbed wire run from turnbuckle to turnbuckle; with five strands of wire tied to form an "X"; "spider net", where the ring ropes are not replaced and barbed wire is wrapped up and down the ropes to create a wall of barbed wire, and finally barbed wire wrapped in the "X" fashion- that has been electrified or rigged with explosives.
 These types of matches were made popular in the late 1970s and early 1980s by American territory wrestling promotions, as well as Japanese promotions during the 1990s.
 These types of matches often included other stipulations and weapons in them.

 Barbed Wire Massacre

 A Barbed Wire Massacre is a type of barbed wire rope match where the barbed wire ropes are set up in the "X" fashion and the use of additional items that have barbed wire attached to or wrapped around them are made available, such as plywood, baseball bats, steel folding chairs and other weapons.
-This match originated in TNA (now Impact Wrestling) in 2005.
-Since then, there have been four such matches, the most recent in 2021.
-However the fourth Barbed Wire Massacre match, unlike the first three did not remove the ring ropes and replace them with barbed wire.
-The Japanese Barbed Wire Massacre is a variation of the barbed wire match differs from a normal barbed wire match in the fact that there are wooden boards covered with barbed wire and have a small charge goes off when someone lands on it.
+This match originated in TNA in 2005.
+Since then, there have been six such matches, the most recent in 2025.
+However, unlike the first three Barbed Wire Massacre matches, the fourth did not replace the ring ropes.
+The Japanese Barbed Wire Massacre is a variation in which there are wooden boards covered with barbed wire, and a small charge goes off when someone lands on one.

 Bath House Deathmatch

-The Bath House Deathmatch was believed to have been started by IWA Japan in 1995, The wrestlers compete in the pool of a public bathhouse, with even naked or toweled women in this bath house during this match.
+The Bath House Deathmatch was believed to have been started by IWA Japan in 1995.
+The wrestlers compete in the pool of a public bathhouse, with even naked or toweled women in this bath house during this match.
 Besides regular wrestling rules, if they leave the pool, they are disqualified.
 The pool is heated by a fire that is regularly fed more logs, making staying in it harder and harder.

 Caribbean Barbed Wire Deathmatch

-The Caribbean Barbed Wire Deathmatch is a match where barbed wire is wrapped around the ring ropes in "spidernet" fashion on two sides, and on the other two sides are barricaded traps on ground level situated right next to the ring.
+The Caribbean Barbed Wire Deathmatch is a hardcore match where barbed wire is wrapped around the ring ropes in "spidernet" fashion on two sides, and on the other two sides are barricaded traps on ground level situated right next to the ring.
 These elaborate traps are wooden structures featuring multiple strands of barbed wire strung from short adjacent wooden poles covered by panes of glass, with a thick wooden board below as foundation for the entire trap.
 The wooden poles stand 18 inches high on one side, and two feet on the other side.
 This match was featured in the W*ING hardcore wrestling promotion in Japan and was first done in 1993.